solgood44/podcastlibrary/docs/setup/GA4_SETUP.md

 - **Reports → Engagement → Events:** Appears within 1-2 minutes ✅ (fastest)
 - **Admin → Events:** May take 5-10 minutes

-### Step 3: Mark as Conversions (Optional)
+### Step 3: Mark as Key Events (Optional)

 1. Go to **Admin** (gear icon) → **Events**
+2. Click on the **"Recent events"** tab (not "Key events")
-2. Find these events (they'll appear automatically after being sent):
+3. Find your custom events in the list (they'll appear automatically after being triggered):
    - `episode_play`
    - `episode_complete`
    - `add_favorite_podcast`
    - `add_favorite_episode`
-3. Toggle the switch next to each one to mark as conversion
+   - `search`
+   - `view_podcast`
+   - etc.

+4. **To mark an event as a key event:**
+   - Click the **three dots (⋮)** on the right side of the event row
+   - Select **"Mark as key event"** from the dropdown menu
+   - The event will move to the "Key events" tab

+**Important:**
+- Custom events only appear after they've been triggered at least once on your live site
+- If you don't see your custom events, trigger them first (play an episode, search, etc.)
+- Wait 5-10 minutes after triggering for events to appear in the list

-**Alternative:** If events don't appear in Admin → Events yet, you can mark them from **Reports → Engagement → Events** by clicking on the event name.
+**Alternative:** You can also mark events from **Reports → Engagement → Events** by clicking on the event name and using the same dropdown menu.

-**Remember:** Marking events as conversions is optional.
+**Remember:** Marking events as key events is optional.
 Your events are already being tracked - this just helps you identify your most important user actions.

 ---